-Choosing a company to develop your software has never been easy.
+Choosing a company to outsource your software development to has never been easy.
 And due to the current state of cybersecurity and privacy it is a much more daunting task.

 Privacy requirements (legal and otherwise) and the potential fines and bad publicity, can bankrupt your company if your software is not properly developed and maintained.